Claud Hamilton, 4th Earl of Abercorn: Birth and origins

 His parents were both Catholic.
-The family's usual residence was Kenure House in Rush near Dublin, where he and his siblings were probably born and where his father died.
+The family's usual residence was Kenure House in Rush, County Dublin, where he and his siblings were probably born and where his father died.

 Father's succession

 In 1668, at the age of nine, he succeeded his father as the 5th Baron Hamilton of Strabane.
 He was usually called Lord Strabane rather than Lord Hamilton as the latter title was also that of the earls of Hamilton in Scotland.

 Abercorn succession

 Around 1680 his father's cousin (his second cousin once removed) George Hamilton, 3rd Earl of Abercorn, died in faraway Padua, Italy.
 With him failed the senior line of the Abercorns.
 The succession passed to the Strabane branch, the descendants of Claud Hamilton, 2nd Baron Hamilton of Strabane, the second son of the 1st Earl of Abercorn, of which Claud was the living representative.
 He, therefore, succeeded his cousin as the 4th Earl of Abercorn.
 This elevated him from baron to earl but did not make him much richer as the 2nd Earl had lost most of the Scottish Abercorn lands.